nuprl/MultiPL-E/index.md

 python3 gather_completions.py --dir ../tutorial --max-samples 20 --model davinci --temperature 0.2 --limit-completions 20
 ```

-With six API keys, this will take less than 5 minutes.
-If you just have one,
+The more calls to the API you can at once, the faster this will execute.
+You will almost
-you should grab lunch.
-You will almost certainly see some warnings about
+certainly see some warnings about being rate-limited.
-being rate-limited.
 These are innocuous.
 The script is careful to back off.

 Once the script completes, you can evaluate the completions using the tests
 cases.
 If you have a *2N* core machine, we recommend using *N* workers: